 Puppies and kittens will need to see their veterinarian more frequently for checkups and deworming (if necessary).
 Additionally, we recommend semiannual wellness checks for senior pets, who are prone to illness and other conditions associated with aging.

-Protecting Your Pet from Parasites
+Protecting Your Cat and Dog from Parasites

 Dogs and cats are vulnerable to parasites regardless of lifestyle.
 Fleas, heartworms, ticks, and various intestinal worms can cause trouble for pets at virtually any time of the year, which is why year-round parasite prevention is highly recommended.
 Along with irritating infestations, parasites can spread disease to your pet.
 Heartworm and Lyme disease are some of the most common vector-borne diseases among dogs, while cats are prone to roundworms, hookworms and fleas.
 You can contact our hospital at any time if you need product recommendations or testing for your pet.